TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 Emulating generic types
 -----------------------

-One can implement the generic class syntax as specified by :pep:`484` (for example ``List[int]``) by defining a special method:
+One can implement the generic kundi syntax as specified by :pep:`484` (for example ``List[int]``) by defining a special method:

 .. classmethod:: object.__class_getitem__(cls, key)